 The shampoo contains a 0.5% coal tar concentration and uses gentle surfactants in a very minimalist gentle formula.
 While 0.5% coal tar is way below 5% you’ll see in some shampoos, stronger isn’t necessarily better.
 In fact, a recent study suggests that a 1% coal tar solution is more effective than a 5% solution when treating mild to moderate psoriasis.

 In addition, this is one of the gentlest shampoos we’ve reviewed.
 The ingredient list is minimal, with only 7 ingredients in total.
 Two of these ingredients are surfactants; Sodium Laureth Sulfate and Cocamidopropyl Hydroxysultaine.
-So while it isn’t sulfate-free, we’re talking two relatively gentle but high performing cleaning agents all the same.
+So while it isn’t sulfate-free, we’re talking two relatively gentle but high-performing cleaning agents all the same.
 The other ingredients are salt, citric acid, and an emulsifier.

 Washing with this shampoo is better than most coal tar shampoos.
 And, while no coal tar shampoo has a particularly pleasant aroma, DHS has done a good job in formulating a coal tar shampoo with a relatively decent(ish) smell.